Natalie Di Luccio

-Natalie Di Luccio (born 29 June 1989) is an Italian-Canadian classical-crossover singer from Toronto, Ontario.

-She is often referred to as "Bollywood's Soprano" because of her unique renditions of Indian classics.

-Her career began in 2010 when she released music videos on YouTube of Bollywood film songs, which went viral and caught the attention of Grammy and Oscar Award winning composer A. R. Rahman.
+Natalie Di Luccio is a Canadian classical-crossover singer of Italian heritage from Toronto, Ontario.
+Her career began in 2010 when she released music videos on YouTube of Bollywood film songs, which caught the attention of Grammy and Oscar Award winning composer A. R. Rahman.
 Di Luccio was later invited to perform with composer Amit Trivedi as well as on Coke Studio on MTV India.
 She started her professional career in Bollywood with notable playback singer Sonu Nigam and has been a singer for various feature film soundtracks (English Vinglish, Ladies vs Ricky Bahl, and Chennai Express).
-Di Luccio has also worked with legendary Italian music producer Mauro Malavasi (Andrea Bocelli, Luciano Pavarotti) in Bologna, Italy.

 Early life

-Di Luccio was born on 29 June 1989 in Toronto, Ontario, and trained to be a classical singer.
-Her father is from Agropoli, Campania, Italy and her mother is from Montreal, Quebec, Canada.
+Di Luccio was born in Toronto, Canada, and trained to be a classical singer.
+Her father is from Agropoli, Campania, Italy, and her mother is from Canada.

 She was a student at Cardinal Carter Academy for the Arts.
 She went to McGill University to study Western classical voice and pursue a career in music.
 She has said that some of her musical influences growing up were singers like Andrea Bocelli, Celine Dion and Josh Groban.

-Di Luccio began working with multi-platinum Canadian music producer Matthew Tishler at the age of 13 and continues to work with him today.
+Di Luccio began working with multi-platinum Canadian music producer Matthew Tishler at the age of 13.